Skip nav to main content.

 STIR/SHAKEN was introduced by the FCC and serves as a framework of connected standards to prevent fraudulent and unwanted calls while assigning a certificate of authenticity to each call.
 STIR stands for Secure Telephone Identity Revisited.
 SHAKEN stands for Signature-based Handling of Asserted Information Using toKENs.

-Why is STIR/SHAKEN so important to my call center?
+Why is STIR/SHAKEN so important to my contact center?

 All inbound and outbound calls traveling through any connected phone network need to have their caller ID signed as legitimate by the original telco carrier and the caller ID used at hand-off signed off as a trusted and verified phone number.
 Building trust can further protect your organization from the possibility of being misidentified when contacting customers.